- History Major Requirements

 - HIST 395.
 Theories and Uses of History (4 credits)

-Senior Project: This requirement may be satisfied by either option below:
+The Senior Capstone requirement may be satisfied by either option below:

 Minimum Grade and GPA Requirements